coralogix/workshops/docs/rum/index.md

 ### Step 4 - Using the Demo App

 There are three current example tests on the demo app:
-- **Network requests:** Will send user session data while the app is running.
+- **Network requests:** Will send user session data while the app is running
 - **Exception:** Will crash the app with an exception.
 Stop Xcode and then run the app in the emulator so the app restarts and instrumentation sends crash analytics to Coralogix.
-- **Crash:** Similar to the exception above - crashes the app, stop Xcode, re-run the app to send analytics.
+- **Crash:** Similar to the exception above - crashes the app, stop Xcode, re-run the app to send analytics

 ### React Native Workshop